3 X 6000M PEAKS CLIMBING IN KHUMBU REGION

 7. Oxygen and Safety Measures

-One oxygen bottle per member.
-One set of summit oxygen mask and regulator carried by Sherpa throughout the expedition.
+One oxygen bottle per member (used in case of emergency) One set of summit oxygen mask and regulator carried by Sherpa throughout the expedition.
 Comprehensive medical kits for members and staff.
-Regular weather forecast reports from Meteotest, Bern (Switzerland).
+Regular weather forecast reports from Meteotest, Bern (Switzerland)

 8. Insurance and Emergency Services